Stavmeister/ClippersLink/README.md

 # ClippersLink
-# This repository is used for training, learnig how to synch logseq data with github.
+# This repository is used for training, mainly learning how to synch logseq data with github.